AAUW MISSION STATEMENT

 America lost one of our most beloved role models tonight, a pioneering jurist and iconic feminist who blazed new trails, not only in her own life, but in the lives of the countless women she championed — and inspired.
 On behalf of AAUW and its members and supporters who recognized Justice Ginsburg with a 1999 AAUW Achievement Award, we extend our condolences to her family, her colleagues and to every American whose lives and hearts she touched.
 The nation owes it to her — and to all women — to honor her final wishes and refrain from naming a replacement until after a new president is inaugurated.

-A message from Judith Kraines, Public Policy Chair
+By Judith Kraines, Public Policy Chair

 AAUW members visit Brandywine Museum’s Exhibit, Votes for Women